Tauranga byelection: Candidates upset, insulted by Te Pāti Māori claims

 Peters left Tauranga and went on to be Deputy Prime Minister in the Labour coalition Government before his party was ousted in the 2020 election.

-Peters said Tauranga had an MP of Māori ancestry for 35 out of the last 38 years and the Māori Party "race-baiting" was something New Zealanders were growing sick and tired of.
+Peters said Tauranga had an MP of Māori ancestry for 35 of the past 38 years and the Māori Party "race-baiting" was something New Zealanders were growing sick and tired of.

-"They seem to forget that representation in Parliament means to represent everyone no matter what race, gender, colour, or creed – but perhaps that doesn't suit their race-based narrative," Peters said.
+"They seem to forget that representation in Parliament means to represent everyone no matter what race, gender, colour, or creed – but perhaps that doesn't suit their race-based narrative."